czbiohub-sf/protoSpaceJAM/README.md

 # ProtospaceX
-A standalone program to design Guide RNA and repair donors for CRISPR knock-in experiments
+A standalone program to design guide RNA and repair donors for CRISPR knock-in experiments

 ## Key features:
 - Fully standalone, no calling to other bioinformatics servers